hlk217/NYC-public-elite-high-school/README.md

 ## Objective

 Identify the school/area of NYC needs PASSNYC's attention to improve the diverse group of students that attend the specialized high schools.

+## Shiny website

+Create a shiny website to explore the data and recommend the potential schools for PASSNYC to focus on.